 What Is an Arraignment Hearing?

 Your arraignment hearing is the first court date following your indictment and arrest.
-You will hear the charges against you during this hearing and enter your initial plea.
-Thus, your arraignment is a significant step in the criminal justice process for many people.
-Knowing what to expect during an arraignment hearing in Texas can ensure …
+You will hear the charges against you during this hearing and a judge may ask you to enter your initial plea.
+You have certain rights at that point but oftentimes it is just a formality.
+Thus, your arraignment is merely a step …

 Will I Have to Do Community Service if I Get a DWI?